Tommy-83/LacrosseMatch/README.md

 * To introduce the users to all the teams that are taking part in Premier Lacrosse League seaso.
 * Get players interested in teams and hopefully find the one they love and will eventually follow.
 * Get users interested in the game of Lacrosse and hopefylly get them involved in the sport.
+* To give sport fans the possibility to enjoy a bit of a Lacrosse fun on their screens and there is not many possibilities to do so in the gaming world.

 ## (UX) User Experiance
 * Simple access and straight forward rules will allow the user to get in and out quickly, starting and finishing game without long loading times or delays.